apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

     saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via glob patterns/Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.

+    // PLAYWRIGHT CONTEXT-AWARE UTILITY FUNCTIONS
+    injectJQuery, // Injects the jQuery library into a Playwright page. sendRequest, // Sends request using got-scraping.
+    parseWithCheerio, // Returns Cheerio handle for page.content(), allowing to work with the data same way as with CheerioCrawler.
 };
 ```